Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/README.md

 - :white_check_mark: Score tracking based on # of rows cleared, pieces used, and drops.
 - :white_check_mark: Game-over detection.

-(note: we discovered a bug where sustained playing leads to a "smoosh" effect at the top of the screen when pieces drop, but this will be fixed.)

 Post-MVP, we'll try to incorporate the following:
 - :white_check_mark: Next piece preview.
 - :white_check_mark: Visible score on RHS.